sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 Make sure that the width and height of the `SurfaceTexture` are not 0, as that can cause your app to crash.
 </div>

-The `present_mode` uses the `wgpu::PresentMode` enum which determines how to sync the surface with the display.
-The option we picked `FIFO`, will cap the display rate at the displays framerate.
+`present_mode` uses `wgpu::PresentMode` enum which determines how to sync the surface with the display.
+The option we picked, `FIFO`, will cap the display rate at the displays framerate.
 This is essentially VSync.
 This is also the most optimal mode on mobile.
-There are other options and you can see all them [in the docs](https://docs.rs/wgpu/0.10.1/wgpu/enum.PresentMode.html)
+There are other options and you can see all of them [in the docs](https://docs.rs/wgpu/0.10.1/wgpu/enum.PresentMode.html)

 Now that we've configured our surface properly we can add these new fields at the end of the method.